 Evaluate Has only an effect for a declaration with the prefix parameter.
 If Evaluate = true, the model developer proposes to utilize the value for the symbolic processing.
 In that case, it is not possible to change the parameter value after symbolic pre-processing.
-If Evaluate = false, the model developer proposes to not utilize the value of the corresponding parameter for the symbolic processing.
-[Evaluate is for example used for axis of rotation parameters in the Modelica.Mechanics.MultiBody library in order to improve the efficiency of the generated code] HideResult HideResult = true defines that the model developer proposes to not show the simulator results of the corresponding component [e.g., it will not be possible to plot this variable].
-HideResult = false defines that the developer proposes to show the corresponding component [if a variable is declared in a protected section, a tool might not include it in a simulation result.
+If Evaluate = false, the model developer proposes to not utilize the value of corresponding parameter for the symbolic processing.
+[Evaluate is for example used for axis of rotation parameters in the Modelica.Mechanics.MultiBody library in order to improve the efficiency of the generated code] HideResult HideResult = true defines that the model developer proposes to not show the simulator results of the corresponding component [e.g. , it will not be possible to plot this variable].
+HideResult = false defines that the developer proposes to show the corresponding component [if a variable is declared in a protected section, a too might not include it in a simulation result.
 By setting HideResult = false, the modeler would like to have the variable in the simulation result, even if in the protected section].
-[HideResult is for example used in the connectors of the Modelica.
-StateGraph library to not show variables to the modeler that are of no interest to him and would confuse him] Inline Has only an effect within a function declaration.
+[HideResult is for example used in the connectors of the Modelica.StateGraph library to not show variables to the modeler that are of no interest to him and would confuse him] Inline Has only an effect within a function declaration.
 If "Inline = true", the model developer proposes to inline the function.
 This means, that the body of the function is included at all places where the function is called.
 If "Inline = false", the model developer proposes to not inline the function.
 [Inline = true is for example used in

-· Modelica.Mechanics.MultiBody.Frames and in functions of Modelica.Media to have no overhead for function calls such as resolving a vector in a different coordinate system and at the same time the function can be analytically differentiated, e.g., for index reduction needed for mechanical systems.
-LateInline Has only an effect within a function declaration If "LateInline = true", the model developer proposes to inline the function after all symbolic transformations have been performed, but before common subexpression elimination takes place.
+Modelica.Mechanics.MultiBody.Frames and in functions of Modelica.Media to have no overhead for function calls such as resolving a vector in a different coordinate system and at the same time the function can be analytically differentiated, e.g., for index reduction needed for mechanical systems.]
+LateInline Has only an effect within a function declaration If "LateInline = true", the model developer proposes to inline the function after all symbolic transformations have been performed [especially differentiation and inversion of functions; for efficiency reasons it is then useful to replace all function calls with identical input arguments by one function call, after the inlining].
 If "LateInline = false", the model developer proposes to not inline the function after symbolic transformations have been performed.
-[This annotation is for example used in Modelica.Media.Water.IF97_Utilities.T_props_ph to provide in combination with common subexpression elimination the automatic caching of function calls.
+"Inline=true, LateInline=false" is identical to "Inline=true" "Inline=true, LateInline=true" is identical to "LateInline=true" "Inline=false, LateInline=true" is identical to "LateInline=true" [This annotation is for example used in Modelica.Media.Water.IF97_Utilities.T_props_ph to provide in combination with common subexpression elimination the automatic caching of function calls.
 Furthermore, it is used in order that a tool is able to propagate specific enthalpy over connectors in the Modelica_Fluid library.]

 '''

 smoothOrder_annotation:

-annotation"(" smoothOrder "=" UNSIGNED INTEGER ")"
+annotation"(" smoothOrder "=" UNSIGNED NUMBER ")"

 '''

-This annotation has only an effect within a function declaration. smoothOrder defines the minimum number of differentiations of the function, in order that all of the differentiated outputs are continuous provided all input arguments and their derivatives up to order smoothOrder are continuous [This means that the function is at least CsmoothOrder]. smoothOrder = 1 means that the function can be differentiated at least once in order that all output arguments are still continuous, provided the input arguments are continuous.
+This annotation has only an effect within a function declaration. moothOrder defines the minimum number of differentiations of the function, in order that all of the differentiated outputs are continuous provided all input arguments and their derivatives up to order moothOrder are continuous [This means that the function is at least $C^{smoothOrder}$. moothOrder = 1 means that the function can be differentiated at least once in order that all output arguments are still continuous, provided the input arguments are continuous.
 If a tool needs the derivative of a function, e.g. for index reduction or to compute an analytic Jacobian, the function can be differentiated analytically at least smoothOrder times]